pmitev/UPPMAX-Singularity-workshop/docs/build_container.md

 If you want them available in the container, do you know where to add them?

 ## Installing software from a local package
-Some times, you cannot download a package directly or the software needs signing licenses.
+Sometimes, you cannot download a package directly or the software needs signing licenses.
 In this case you need to push in the locally downloaded file during the build process.

 !!! note "Singularity.vesta"
     ``` singularity